semrush/intergalactic/website/docs/components/counter/counter-a11y.md

 tabs: Design('counter'), A11y('counter-a11y'), API('counter-api'), Example('counter-code'), Changelog('counter-changelog')
 ---

-## Considerations for designers and developers
+## Considerations for designers & developers

 - Counter text should be clear and concise.
 - If you're using `Counter` on a colored or dark background, make sure that [it has enough contrast against the background](/core-principles/a11y/a11y-design#color_and_contrast).